Dan Balan: “Dar, Unde Esti?”

 In 1998, Bălan formed O-Zone, a new musical project, with Petru Jelihovschi, former vocalist in Inferialis.
 The duo released their first album entitled Dar unde esti? later that year and it became a commercial hit with seven of the album's ten songs reaching number one on the charts of the main radio stations in Moldova.
 At the same time, he became a producer of a new children's TV show called Tanti Ludmila Show, which was hosted by his mother.
-When the show needed a title song, the singer offered up a track he'd written when he was younger.
+When the show needed a title song, the singer offered up a track he had written when he was younger.

 “Number 1”

 Shortly afterwards, Jelihovschi left the band to take up his own career in television.
 In order to continue the band, Bălan announced auditions to select new band members.
 He auditioned several individuals but was unable to find somebody who fit his concept for the music.
 Finally, Arsenie Todiraș, who he met through his vocal coach, was selected.
 After the auditions were closed, Radu Sirbu heard about the selection and requested Bălan to audition him.
 Subsequently, Sirbu became the third member of the band.

 Throughout 2001, Bălan wrote and recorded O-Zone's second album, Number 1.
 Four Romanian record labels offered the band a deal.
-O-Zone elected Cat Music and their album was released in 2002 by the label.
+O-Zone chose Cat Music and their album was released in 2002 by the label.
 Much to Bălan's disappointment, the album did not become an instant commercial success.
 However, O-Zone won Best Music Video Award at the MTV Romania Music Awards in 2002 for their single "Numai tu".
 The album's second single, "Despre Tine", was more experimental, driven by the singer's goal of working in styles of music which were completely different from those dictating the Romanian music industry at that time.
 The song became a commercial success and reached number one on Romania Airplay Top 100, where it stayed for seventeen consecutive weeks.
 The next year, O-Zone won two more MTV Romania Music Awards, for Best Song and Best Dance.
 The band was also nominated for Best Romanian Act at the MTV Europe Music Awards.